The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 the supplier's obligation to undertake the change.

 Where the consequences of getting things wrong are significant and it is recognised that a change is required, it makes sense to run a formal pilot.
-If the pilot fails to meet expectations you can revisit and retest until you achieve the required results.
-This cab be done before committing your resources and reputation on a wider scale.
+If the pilot fails to meet expectations, you can revisit and retest until you achieve the required results.
+This can be done before committing your resources to, and reputation on a wider scale contractual change.

 Quickfire Guide